Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Cities/Wrᴎgord.md

 # Religion
 The deities that are publicly worshipped in [[Wrᴎgord]] reflects the values and ideals of those that rule over the city, not so much those that live there.
 There are large temples dedicated to both [[Vuzen, the Law Baron]] and [[Isoroa, the Shadowed Mask]] in the city's Temple District.
 Some smaller temples dedicate themselves to [[Saheir, the Enchantress]] or [[Veda, the Elder Scribe]].
 These four make up the accepted religions within the city.

 On the other hand, there are a handful of smaller communities that worship some other, less accepted gods. [[Intrix, the Prime Sculptor]] and [[Irellia, Mistress of the Tranquil Lake]] have quite a large following within the lower class folk, with small, unofficial temples or communes popping up in the city every now and then.
-On the outskirts of the city, closer to the forest, one might find followers of [[]]
+On the outskirts of the city, closer to the forest, one might find followers of [[Verdus, the Earthweaver]] and [[Anvarra, the Soulless Mistress]].
+They seldom venture into the deeper city, instead keeping on the outskirts in or outside the Outer Ward.